machal/cssmine-content/content/flexbox-examples.md

 flex box items.

 You can clearly see that an empty text node (i.e. text not wrapped in a div) can be considered a flexbox item.
-In our case, it is the "Really long caption…".
+In our case, it is the “Really long caption…".

 Now let's display this situation in an image:

 ![flexible button](dist/images/original/flexbox-priklady-2.jpg)

 Technically speaking, every item has a `flex` property and a default value set to `initial`.
-As you will find out in the "Reference Guide", the `flex` property is a shorthand for additional properties.
+As you will find out in the “Reference Guide”, the `flex` property is a shorthand for additional properties.
 The `initial` value means that an item can shrink when there is not enough space, however it will not extend when there is extra space.